-The term "placing on the market" not only refers to the sale of plant protection products but also to storage, advertising and other transfer.
-In the course of the controls of the pesticide trade, it is checked whether the offered pesticides are approved and properly labelled.
-Within the framework of on-site inspections, samples are also taken by the inspection bodies for further analysis of the composition in the AGES Competence Centre for Residue Analysis.
-In the event of gross violations of the provisions of the PMG 2011, the improper goods will be seized and provisionally confiscated.
+The term "placing on the market" is understood to include not only the sale of plant protection products but also their storage, advertising and other transfer.
+In the course of the controls of the plant protection product trade, it is checked whether the plant protection products offered are approved and properly labeled.
+In the course of the controls, samples are also taken by the control bodies for further analysis of the composition in the AGES Competence Center for Residue Analysis.
+In the event of gross violations of the provisions of the Plant Protection Products Act, the improper goods are seized and temporarily confiscated.

-An annual integrated control plan shall determine the number of holdings to be controlled in the following year in accordance with a risk-based sampling plan.
-In addition, in the course of the follow-up checks, those operations which were the subject of a complaint or notification in the previous year are checked as planned and suspicion-based checks are carried out.
+An annual control plan determines the number of farms to be inspected in the following year in accordance with a risk-based sampling plan.
+In addition, in the course of the follow-up inspections, those establishments that were the subject of a complaint or report in the previous year are inspected as planned and suspicion-based inspections are carried out.

-Article 68 of Regulation (EC) No 1107/2009 concerning the placing of plant protection products on the market and repealing Directives 79/117/EEC and 91/414/EEC requires each Member State to submit annually to the Commission a report on official control measures concerning the placing on the market and use of plant protection products.
-Austria's annual reports are publicly available on Landnet at http://www.landnet.at (search for control reports on plant protection products) and on the homepage of the European Commission.
+According to Article 68 of Regulation (EC) No 1107/2009 concerning the placing of plant protection products on the market and repealing Directives 79/117/EEC and 91/414/EEC, each Member State has to submit an annual report to the Commission on official control measures concerning the placing on the market and use of plant protection products.
+Austria's annual reports are publicly available in the Multi-annual National Control Plan, as well as on the homepage of the European Commission.